Should My Child Stay Home?

 Illness or Injury

-A student who appears ill should remain at home or be sent home when becoming ill at school.
+A child who appears ill should remain at home or be sent home when becoming ill at school.
 Before students are excused from school for illness, injury or any other reasons, parents/guardians or authorized emergency contact persons are notified.
-Accidental injuries at school are given first aid by the school nurse, or in his/her absence, by a trained staff member.
+Accidental injuries at school are given first aid by the nurse, or in his/her absence, by a trained staff member.
 Parents will be informed and advised if further medical care is needed.

 In a major life-threatening emergency, or when it is unsafe for a parent to transport a child for further treatment, the paramedics will be called.
 Any child displaying signs or symptoms of an untreated communicable disease are generally recognized as contagious and will be excluded from school until signs and symptoms abate.
 The student may return to school by request of the student's physician, Municipal Health Department or the Alaska Division of Public Health, Section of Epidemiology.

-Parents are encouraged to contact their school nurse and review their child's special health concerns with the nurse.
+Parents are encouraged to contact their nurse and review their child's special health concerns with the nurse.